 Both options work equally well and create a highly suitable matte white coat over the surface.
 The Cyclododecane Spray tends to be a lumpier, somewhat like a thicker, slightly bumpier coat of frost on your object.
-The AESUB Spray was very uniform, easy to apply and therefore our favorite.
+The AESUB Spray was very uniform, easy to apply and, therefore, our favourite.

 You can see the magic in action here.

-Our favorite option is Magnaflux SKD-S2, easy to apply it spready evenly on the part and leaved a perfectly uniform layer of white powder.
+Our favourite option is Magnaflux SKD-S2.
+It is easy to apply and spread evenly on the part.
+It leaves a perfectly uniform layer of white powder.
 Overall this is the best option if you don’t mind cleaning the part up afterwards; it’s also cheaper.

-Another alternative that works very well is simply to use primer; white or grey will work best.
-Of course, primer is meant to stay on whatever surface you apply it to so there’s no cleaning with option.
+Another alternative that works very well is simply to use a primer; white or grey will work best.
+Of course, primer is meant to stay on whatever surface you apply it to, so there’s no cleaning option.
 It should still be a consideration that depends on the situation as it is a mess-free solution and the cheapest option.

-Armed with these solutions, you should be able to turn about any challenging material into a true 3D scanning work of art.
+Armed with these solutions, you should be able to turn any challenging material into an actual 3D scanning work of art.